- Categories:

 list_of_categories

-Array of strings that represent the categories.
+Array that represents the categories.
 Must contain at least two and at most 100 unique categories.
 Categories are case sensitive.
-If these requirements are not met, the function returns an error message.
+If these requirements are not met, the function returns an error.
 For a full list of errors, see Error conditions.

 Returns¶